 I recommend trying a few brands to find the blend that yields the best flavor for you.
 Once you try a few brands, you will pick up on the differences and flavors and pick what works best for you.
 Lump charcoal is very versatile and is great to grill anything from steaks and burgers to smoking amazing large pork cuts.

 The best natural charcoal is made using nothing but wood.
 Anything extra will burn and end up in your food.

-Enjoy the process, have fun cooking for friends and family, enjoy life!
+Enjoy the process, become. a grill master, have fun cooking for friends and family, enjoy life!